cypherLu/Degrees-AI/README.md

 In this program, we're interested in finding the shortest path between any two actors by choosing a sequence of movies that connects them.
 For example, the shortest path between Jennifer Lawrence and Tom Hanks is 2: Jennifer Lawrence is connected to Kevin Bacon by both starring in "X-Men: First Class" and Kevin Bacon is connected to Tom Hanks by both starring in "Apollo 13".

-The distribution code contains two sets of CSV data files: one set in the large directory and one set in the small directory.
-Each contains files with the same names, and the same structure, but small is a much smaller dataset for ease of testing and experimentation.(i didn't load the large directory because the files were too large)
+The distribution code contains a set of CSV data files: a small dataset for ease of testing and experimentation.
 Each dataset consists of three CSV files.

 Open up small/people.csv.
 You’ll see that each person has a unique id, corresponding with their id in IMDb’s database.
 They also have a name, and a birth year.